tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 #### Response description

 - Success: returns `MultipartUploadListing`, including the in-progress multipart uploads.
-- Failure: An error (such as authentication failure) occurs, throwing the "CosClientException" or "CosServiceException" exception.
+- Failure: an error (such as authentication failure) occurs, throwing the "CosClientException" or "CosServiceException" exception.
 For more information, please see [Troubleshooting](https://intl.cloud.tencent.com/document/product/436/31537).

 ### Initializing a multipart upload

-#### API description
+#### Feature description

 This API (Initiate Multipart Upload) is used to initialize a multipart upload.